leesup/Introduction-to-Python/README.md

 5. Data Structures
 6. Functions

-The second Jupyter notebook covers: (This will be added in the future)
+The second Jupyter Notebook covers: (This will be added in the future)
 1. Conditional Logic Statements
 2. Loops
 3. File Input and Output